Action/behavior X

 1.3: It is implied that, due to some sort of divine contract between the King and a god (or both gods) (perhaps it could also be that the King is in part divine or is some sort of emanation of the divine), whatever the King declares to be divinely commanded/allowed/prohibited/etc it is automatically the truth.

 2: The most powerful (singular) shaman in the society is the one who has direct knowledge of the divine will, and therefore (s)he is the one who should be listened to.
-2.1: The shaman is only in contact with one god

 2.1.1: The god the shaman is in contact with prescribes no morality, and it is unknown whether the other god prescribes one.